-\ 1 notched 1 no notches
+1 notched 1 no notches

-Familiarize yourself with these illustrations and terminology.
-Looking At Back Side Nuts On Back Side Upper Rafter Some Trusses Have 0 No Notches No Purlin Notches Some Trusses (A) Have Notches •Collar Tie Purlin Ridge Plate Notches Seams Are On Back Side Opposing Overlapping Bolt Tabs Wall Notch They're too big to ship assembled so we engineered pre-assembled halves that you bolt together using giant 3/4" bolts that are both strong and beautiful.
+Familiarize yourself with these illustrations and terminology. Ô Looking At Back Side Nuts On Back Side Upper Rafter B Some Trusses Have 0 No Notches No Purlin Notches Some Trusses B Have Notches Lower Rafter -Collar Tie Purlin → Ridge Plate Notches Halves are matched sets.
+Truss wood will shrink more than other parts as Seams Are On Back Side it never really gets wet.
+You may have to put one bolt in place and "scissor" the assembly up or down to line up holes for assembly.
+Opposing Overlapping Bolt Tabs Wall Notch They're too big to ship assembled so we engineered pre-assembled halves that you bolt together using giant 3/4" bolts that are both strong and beautiful.
 When they're halves, they're called "rafter" halves.

 Once assembled, we call them "trusses".